elasticdog/puppet-sandbox/README.md

 * CentOS 5.7
 * Ubuntu 10.04 - Lucid Lynx

 ...although it may work just fine with other distributions/versions.
-By default, Puppet Sandbox will download and use a 64-bit CentOS 5.7 base box for you.

 Usage
 =====

-Make sure you have a compatible Vagrant base box, and then you should be good to clone this repo and go:
+Make sure you have a compatible Vagrant base box (if you don't have one already, it will download a 64-bit CentOS 5.7 box for you), and then you should be good to clone this repo and go:

     $ vagrant box list
     centos57